 As a reminder of your new role model, purchase a chew toy from your local pet store and put it on your desk.
 When stress goes off, grab that toy and drop it, symbolizing the canine approach--and then go after the false story and create a new one that make you as smart as a Yorkshire.

-For details on our stress management training programs for your team or organization and tools to control reactions, emotions, and excess barking, click the button below.
+For details on our stress management and work-life balance training programs for your team or organization and tools to control reactions, emotions, and excess barking, click the button below.